ddarren/baseball/README.md

 MiniTest is used at the testing framework.
 Unit testing has be done on all the classes in the domain folder.

+To run all of the tests, type `rake test`

+You can also run the tests invidually via `ruby -Itest path/to/test.rb`

 ## Possible Improvements

 As with all applications, there can be more possible improvements: